-PAPER ROAD is a book made by Nicole Lavelle (me), a research narrative capturing the process of re-orienting oneself to a home-place.
+PAPER ROAD is a book.
+It is a research narrative capturing my process of re-orienting myself to an important home-place.
+A heart-place.

 ABOUT PAPER ROAD

 This book is the final document of a year-long research project conducted while I was a Graduate Fellow at the Headlands Center for the Arts from July 2016 to July 2017.

 What is PAPER ROAD about?
 See a weird concept framework I made for this project.

 The research process and story both begin at my family's summer cabin in Lagunitas, California.
 I have spent a lot of time in this place.
 I use houses as vessels for situating my own located experience within broader California cultural contexts and land use histories.
 The book is a non-linear narrative of fragments, recontextualized image and text collected from private and public archives and collections.
 The content I assembled from research materials is annotated in first-person narrative, explaining the wild connections that emerged between everything.

 The book contains 450 pages of annotated narrative, an introductory essay, a conversation with archivist and independent scholar Rick Prelinger, a non-functional (but poetic!) index, and a bibliography.

 Print nerds?
 The book measures 6.5x9 inches.
 It is printed in California: on a Risograph duplicator in West Marin, a laser printer in Sausalito, and a photocopier in Rodeo.
 Its interior pages are cheap white photocopy paper and its cover is two-tone blue file-folder.
 It is perfect-bound and reinforced with black cloth tape. ("Fastback binding")